gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Ignoring the tiger's growl of, "Not now, boy," Private Thokmay came forward to join the sergeant and the reeve.
-"Did I hear correctly that you're the king's representative here?"
+"Did I hear correctly that you're the king's representative here?" he asked, his voice as clear as that of an actor on stage.

 Scholar-Candidate Nangyal nodded his head jerkily, his eyes fixed on the candlelight that flickered on Sergeant Dorbu's sword.
-"So that means you're in charge of leasing His Majesty's laws?"
+"So you're in charge of the leases on His Majesty's laws?"
 Another jerky nod.
 "Well, in that case..."
 The young soldier fished a coin out of his pocket.
-"There's a law regarding delays in application of official regulations, isn't there?
-Somewhere in the section on procedure?
-Good.
+"There's a law regarding delays in application of official regulations, isn't there---about halfway through the section on procedures?
 I'd like to rent it, please."

 He offered the coin to the *tralpa*.
 The pudgy man gaped at him.
 "What?"

 "I'd like to rent that law," Private Thokmay continued doggedly.
 "Just for tonight.
-That will mean the reeve isn't breaking any of the others by arresting people tomorrow instead of today, won't it?"
+That will mean the reeve isn't breaking any of the others if she waits 'til tomorrow to arrest people, won't it?"

-The *tralpa* looked from the boy to the sergeant to his sword to the reeve and back.
+The *tralpa* looked from the boy to the sergeant's sword to the reeve and back.
 "I---yes, I should think so," he replied weakly.

 "Thank you, honored."
 He paused.
-"You have to actually take the coin for this all to be legal, don't you?"
+"You have to actually take the coin for this to be legal, don't you?"

 The *tralpa* swallowed, then snatched the coin from the private's hand, picked up his lantern, and scurried through the fortress gate.
-As everyone heaved a collective sigh of relief, the sergeant sheathed his sword and turned to the young soldier.
-"I didn't know you knew so much about the law."
+Behind her, Noxy heard the villagers sigh collectively with relief.

+But not the sergeant.
+He slammed his sword back into its sheath and turned on Private Thokmay.
+"Don't.
+Ever.
+Do.
+That.
+Again," he said, every word coming out cold, clipped, and clear.

-"Sorry, honored," Private Thokmay.
-"That was out of turn."
+"Sorry, honored," Private Thokmay, startled.
+"I just thought---"

+"What you did is exactly what we're fighting *against*!" the sergeant snapped.
+"Those laws he was holding?
+They belong to everyone.
+Nobody should have to pay to use them---not here, not now, not *ever*!"

+"Sorry, honored," the young soldier said, standing at attention.
+"No excuse, honored.
+It won't happen again."

-"You're damn right you were out of turn, both of you!"
-Indy exploded.
-She held out her hand to the sergeant.
+His mouth snapped shut as Indy stepped in front of him and held out her hand to the sergeant.
 "Give it to me.
 Now."

-Wordlessly, Sergeant Dorbu unbuckled his sword belt for a second time and held it out to her.
-Indy took it from him with an icy, "Thank you," and handed it to Noxy without looking at her.
-"I will let your men keep theirs," Stale's reeve said, her voice still colder than the mountain breeze, "But only on the understanding that there will *not* be another incident.
+Sergeant Dorbu stared at her for a moment, then unbuckled his sword belt for a second time and held it out.
+Indy took it from him with an icy, "Thank you."

+"I will let your men keep theirs," she said, her voice colder than the mountain breeze, "But only on the understanding that there will *not* be another incident.
 Do we have an accord?"

 Sergeant Dorbu dipped his head.
-"I'm sorry, honored, I---"
+"My apologies, honored, I---"

-"Do.
-We have.
-An accord?"
+"I don't want your apologies," Indy said scathingly.
+"I want you to say 'yes, honored'.
+Now, do we have an accord?"

 The sergeant straightened up.
 "Yes, honored."